-As an employer, you are generally required to pay a minimum of 10% of ordinary time earnings (OTE) for an employee over age 18.
-From 1 July 2022, employers will be required to make super guarantee (SG) contributions to their eligible employees' super fund regardless of how much they're paid.
-The Australian Government removed the $450 per month threshold to expand coverage of super guarantee.
+As an employer, you are generally required to pay a minimum of 11% of ordinary time earnings (OTE) for an employee over age 18, regardless of how much they’re paid.

 The SG contribution rate is proposed to rise to 12% of OTE by 1 July 2025.

 SG contribution rate

 1 July 2023 to 30 June 2024

 You may also have to make super guarantee contributions for an employee under an award or industrial agreement where relevant.